 I like to show my students how to properly form their mouth to make the sound.
 If you have hand mirrors, you can let students see themselves making the sound as well!

 This is also when I introduce our alphabet motions that go along with each letter sound.
-The alphabet motions are originally from my Empowering Little Readers Kindergarten Phonics Curriculum and they make a HUGE difference!
+The alphabet motions are a part of Unit 1 in the Science of Reading Guided Curriculum and they make a HUGE difference!

 The alphabet motions give students a kinesthetic connection to the letter and sound.